Construction & Transit Updates Impacting Toronto-Danforth

 This site is the section of the Ontario Line which will allow trains to transfer from the shared GO rail corridor to the twin underground tunnels that will run beneath Pape towards the Don Valley Parkway.

-In addition to geotechnical and utility investigation work, crews are demolishing Metrolinx-owned properties at 449 Carlaw to enable construction of the Gerrard Portal.
+In addition to geotechnical and utility investigation work, crews will demolish Metrolinx-owned properties at 449 Carlaw to enable construction of the Gerrard Portal.

 Following demolition, crews will be preparing the site for future construction of the tunnel boring machine launch site.